objektwerks/kyo/README.md

 >While the simplest of all 3, Kyo still feels cumbersome compared to standard Scala.

->Effects are *relatively* straightforward to work with and test; while conncurrent effects are not.
+>Kyo effects are *relatively* straightforward to work with and test; while concurrent effects are not.

 >Kyo is still a work-in-progress, though.
 Moreover, I'm no Kyo guru. :)